steering-vectors/steering-vectors/README.md

 ## About

-This library provides utilies for training and applying steering vectors to language models (LMs) from [Huggingface](https://huggingface.co/), like GPT2, Llama2, GptNeoX, etc...
+This library provides utilies for training and applying steering vectors to language models (LMs) from [Huggingface](https://huggingface.co/), like GPT, LLaMa, Gemma, Mistral, Pythia, and many more!

 For more info on steering vectors and representation engineering, check out the following work: